microsoft/configmgr-hub/README.md

 # Welcome to the ConfigMgr-Hub repo.
 This project is the place to share and collaborate on the best settings, reports, scripts, applications and other content for Configuration Manager.
+For more information about using the hub, see [Configuration Manager Community hub documentation](https://docs.microsoft.com/mem/configmgr/core/servers/manage/community-hub).

 ## Contributor License Agreement